kiesel-cyber/dockers/pytorch/example_pytorch_training/README.md

 ```
 Now close the interactive terminal.
 The `result.txt` can now be found at `/opt/graphene/out/`

-Remeber before you run the gsc again delete the `result.txt`
+Remember before you run the gsc again delete the `result.txt`